Barn doors provide an ultra-stylish solution for cramped spaces. The finish of the doors can easily take them from the farm to an urban loft!

 In Marietta, Gail Shurbutt had limited options when it came time to select a door for her master bathroom renovation.
 “The aesthetic look of the barn door added to the overall design appeal of the room.
 It complemented our existing furniture – a mix of traditional and farm-style pieces – and it served as a functional piece.
 I love this door because it mixes function with style!”

-Shurbutt says “the door causes our guests to stop and look – it’s unexpected, given that the first thing you see when you look into the master is a four poster plantation-style bed.
+Shurbutt says “the door causes our guests to stop and look – it’s unexpected, given that the first thing you see when you look into the master is a four-poster plantation-style bed.
 You don’t expect this non-traditional element.
-The color and style of the door does not overwhelm the space, it invites one into the master bath.
-Utilization of space is critical in design.
-Having doors open into each other is not only a frustration, it is simply unnecessary.
-Sliding barn doors are not limited to a farm style decor.
+The color and style of the door do not overwhelm the space, it invites one into the master bath.
+The utilization of space is critical in design.
+Having doors open into each other is not only frustrating, but it is also simply unnecessary.
+Sliding barn doors are not limited to farm-style decor.
 They blend perfectly in traditional design, as well as modern.
 They are not a period piece.
 They offer a timeless appeal if used properly in the design scheme.”

 While design trends come and go, those that are pretty and functional tend to stick around awhile.
 This is probably why with all the possibilities and adaptations of these doors, they will not be leaving our newsfeeds any time soon.
 Of the lifespan of the barn door trend, Kaufman says, “I would tell others to follow their instincts and not to let others talk them out of something they really want…Make it what you love!”